divyank50/SOC-Automation-Lab/README.md

   ![Screenshot 2025-02-16 at 1 25 36 PM](https://github.com/user-attachments/assets/aa3848a3-7b90-4ec3-955b-035acec09f76)
   We will use the same droplet configuration for Hive as well.

-1. **After Hive and Wazuh Droplets are created, we need to create a Firewal rule and _add your Public IP Address_, so the Wazuh and Hive instances don't get brute forced as these instance will be open to the internet.**
+1. **After Hive and Wazuh Droplets are created, need to create a firewall rule and add your public IP address to prevent brute force attacks on the Wazuh and TheHive instances, as they will be accessible over the internet.**
-2. Insert your **PUBLIC IP ADDRESS** where you see red boxes, and configure the TCP and UDP rules like its shown in the image.
+2. Insert your **public IP address** where indicated by the red boxes, and configure the TCP and UDP rules as shown in the image.
   ![Screenshot 2025-02-16 at 1 27 42 PM](https://github.com/user-attachments/assets/513b39b0-fa2b-474c-8976-cb58a6a6841d)

 3. Now lets add both of the instances in the Firewall Group that we created.